 6Yahweh said furthermore to him, “Now put your hand inside your cloak.”
 He put his hand inside his cloak, and when he took it out, behold, his hand was leprous, as white as snow.

 7Then he said, “Put your hand inside your cloak again.”
-So he put his hand inside his cloak again, and when he took it out of his cloak, behold, it was restored again as his other flesh.
+So he put his hand inside his cloak again, and when he took it out of his cloak, behold, it was restored again as the rest of his flesh.

-8“It will happen if they will not believe you, or listen to the voice of the first sign, that they will believe the voice of the second sign.
+8“It will come to pass that if they will not believe you or listen to the voice of the first sign they will believe the voice of the second sign.

-9It will happen if they will not believe even these two signs, nor listen to your voice, that you are to take of the water of the river and pour it on the dry land.
+9But it will come to pass that if they will not believe even these two signs, nor listen to your voice, that you are to take of the water of the river and pour it on the dry land.
 The water that you take out of the river will become blood on the dry land.”

 12Now therefore go, and I will be with your mouth and teach you what you are to say.”